sofaque/ml_course/5_model_deployment/README.md

    Check if the comment was correctly classified.

 9. **Verify Airflow DAG Execution**
+    To check the next scheduled run in terminal run:
+    ```bash
+    docker exec -it 5_model_deployment-airflow-webserver-1 airflow dags next-execution batch_prediction

     To monitor the DAG execution in UI, open the Airflow web UI in your browser:
     ```bash
     http://localhost:8080